Liverpool: Inventions and innovations

 Between 1862 and 1867, Liverpool held an annual Grand Olympic Festival.
 Devised by John Hulley and Charles Pierre Melly, these games were the first to be wholly amateur in nature and international in outlook.
 The programme of the first modern Olympiad in Athens in 1896 was almost identical to that of the Liverpool Olympics.
 In 1865, Hulley co-founded the National Olympian Association in Liverpool, a forerunner of the British Olympic Association.
-Its articles of foundation provided the framework for the International Olympic Charter.
+Its articles of foundation provided the framework for the Olympic Charter.

+A concept devised by retail entrepreneur David Lewis, the first Christmas grotto opened in Lewis's department store in Liverpool in 1879.
 Sir Alfred Lewis Jones, a shipowner, introduced bananas to the UK via Liverpool's docks in 1884.
 The Mersey Railway, opened in 1886, incorporated the world's first tunnel under a tidal estuary and the world's first deep-level underground stations (Liverpool James Street railway station).

 In 1889, borough engineer John Alexander Brodie invented the football goal net.
-He also was a pioneer in the use of pre-fabricated housing and oversaw the construction of the UK's first ring road (A5058) and intercity highway (East Lancashire Road), as well as the Queensway Tunnel linking Liverpool and Birkenhead.
+He was also a pioneer in the use of pre-fabricated housing and oversaw the construction of the UK's first ring road (A5058) and intercity highway (East Lancashire Road), as well as the Queensway Tunnel linking Liverpool and Birkenhead.
 Described as "the eighth wonder of the world" at the time of its construction, it was the longest underwater tunnel in the world for 24 years.

 In 1897, the Lumière brothers filmed Liverpool, including what is believed to be the world's first tracking shot, taken from the Liverpool Overhead Railway, the world's first elevated electrified railway.
 The Overhead Railway was the first railway in the world to use electric multiple units, employ automatic signalling, and install an escalator.

-Liverpool inventor Frank Hornby was a visionary in toy development and manufacture, producing three of the most popular lines of toys in the 20th century: Meccano, Hornby Model Railways, and Dinky Toys.
+Liverpool inventor Frank Hornby was a visionary in toy development and manufacture, producing three of the most popular lines of toys in the 20th century: Meccano, Hornby Model Railways (both in 1901), and Dinky Toys in 1934.
 The British Interplanetary Society, founded in Liverpool in 1933 by Phillip Ellaby Cleator, is the world's oldest existing organisation devoted to the promotion of spaceflight.
 Its journal, the Journal of the British Interplanetary Society, is the longest-running astronautical publication in the world.

 In 1999, Liverpool was the first city outside London to be awarded blue plaques by English Heritage in recognition of the "significant contribution made by its sons and daughters in all walks of life".